NOTICES 27 APRIL 2025

 Refugee Drop-in Volunteers

 Since May St John’s has been hosting a monthly Sunday drop-in centre for refugees run by the West London Synagogue.
 This provides families with a hot meal, a shopping voucher and a contribution towards their transport, as well as signposting for other practical help.
 The drop-in centre normally takes place on the third Sunday of the month and they are always open to volunteers to assist them.
 If you would like to join the volunteer crew, please speak to the Vicar.
-The next drop-in centre is this afternoon at 12.30pm (not the third Sunday as normal).
+Due to Easter falling on the third Sunday of April, the next drop-in centre is on 27th April (the fourth Sunday of the month).

 Book Club

-St John’s Book Club met recently to discuss The Road Home by John Wyndham, which was a popular choice.
-Their next meeting will be on 12th May and the book choice is Prophet Song by Paul Lynch – winner of the Booker Prize in 2023 – which imagines Ireland slipping into totalitarianism after the rise of the right-wing National Alliance Party.
+Book Club next meets on 12th May and the book choice is Prophet Song by Paul Lynch – winner of the Booker Prize in 2023 – which imagines Ireland slipping into totalitarianism after the rise of the right-wing National Alliance Party.
 Civil liberties erode and civil war breaks out.
 For further information about the book club, please speak to Irwin Nazareth.